-3.5 Notification of periods when Key Management Personnel are not permitted to trade
+4.5 Notification of periods when Key Management Personnel are not permitted to trade

-The Company Secretary will endeavour to notify all Key Management Personnel of the times when they are not permitted to buy or sell the Company's securities as set out in paragraph 4.1.
+The Company Secretary will endeavor to notify all Key Management Personnel of the times when they are not permitted to buy or sell the Company's securities as set out in paragraph 4.1.

-4. APPROVAL AND NOTIFICATION REQUIREMENTS
+5. APPROVAL AND NOTIFICATION REQUIREMENTS

-4.1 Approval requirements
+5.1 Approval requirements

-- (a) Any Key Management Personnel (other than the Chairman) wishing to buy, sell or exercise rights in relation to the Company's securities must obtain the prior written approval of the Chairman or the Board before doing so. - (b) If the Chairman wishes to buy, sell or exercise rights in relation to the Company's securities, the Chairman must obtain the prior approval of the Board before doing so.
+- (a) Any Key Management Personnel (other than the Chairman) wishing to buy, sell or exercise rights in relation to the Company's securities must obtain the prior written approval of the Chairman or the Board, in consultation with the Company Secretary, before doing so. - (b) If the Chairman wishes to buy, sell or exercise rights in relation to the Company's securities, the Chairman must obtain the prior approval of the Board, or in its absence, the next most senior Director, in consultation with the Company Secretary, before doing so.

-4.2 Approvals to buy or sell securities
+5.2 Approvals to buy or sell securities